sourcegraph-ce/terraform-provider-lacework/website/docs/index.html.markdown

   can also be sourced from the `LW_API_SECRET` environment variable, or via the configuration file if `profile` is specified.

+* `tenant` - (Optional) This is a tenant name within your Lacework account.
+This argument allows Organization Admins to manage multiple sub-accounts with a single API key.
+It can also be sourced from the `LW_TENANT` environment variable, or via the configuration file if `profile` is specified.

 -> **Note:** To generate a set of API access keys follow [this documentation](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).